 Food safety programs

-- The food business is carried on as part of the operations of a private hospital or otherwise processes or serves potentially hazardous food to six or more vulnerable persons (refer to Food safety fact sheet 23 ).
-Examples include private hospitals, aged care homes and child care centres.
+- the food business is part of the operations of a private hospital or processes or serves potentially hazardous food to six or more vulnerable people, e.g. nursing home, childcare facility.